JanRou/Elis/README.md

 **Status**

 I've programmed:
-* The backend with CQL that exposes query and mutation of stocks, exchanges, currencies and only add timeseries of day prizes.
+* The backend with GQL that exposes query and mutation of stocks, exchanges, currencies and only add timeseries of day prizes.
-* A python script that gets timeseries of day prizes from Nasdag Nordic and stores the timeseries using CQL,
+* A python script that gets timeseries of day prizes from Nasdag Nordic and stores the timeseries using GQL,
 * EF handling of stocks, currencies, exchanges and timeseries,
 * A simple Angular project that can show the stocks,
 * An advanced filter search for the stock queury with a PLSQL function called from EF,